Who should use this information sheet?

 What should you do if the web developer gives you a ‘standard’ agreement?

-If a web developer gives you an agreement, it will generally reflect a position which is most favourable to the website developer.
-If you are not satisfied with some of the terms, you can try to negotiate changes.
-Alternatively, consider if it is better to prepare a new agreement.
+If a web developer gives you an agreement, it will generally reflect a position which is most favourable to the web developer.
+If you are not satisfied with some of the terms, you should try to negotiate changes or prepare a new agreement.
 Look at the agreement in light of the issues discussed below and consider:

-· whether you are likely to have a long term relationship with the web developer, for instance in relation to ongoing website hosting, maintenance or hosting;
+- whether you are likely to have a long term relationship with the web developer, for instance in relation to ongoing website hosting, maintenance or hosting; and

-What issues should a website development agreement cover?
+What issues should a web development agreement cover?

 Who is the web developer?